Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 Server deployment aligned with subnet responsibilities. **Public EC2 instances** served internet-facing applications, while **private EC2 instances** hosted backend workloads with no external exposure.
 SSH access was configured using **encrypted `.pem` key pairs** to ensure secure authentication in line with best practices for cloud-hosted servers.

 ---
+### Private Connectivity with VPC Peering
+To test a feature called VPC peering which allows instances in each VPC to communicate using private IPs, thus eliminating the need to traverse the public internet, the tool VPC resource map was used to create 2 VPC (10.1.0.0/16 and 10.2.0.0/16) that clearly shows the visual relationship between subnets, gateways and route tables.
+This visual approach reduced configuration errors and made it easier to troubleshoot issues.
+Once the peering request was accepted, route tables in both VPCs were updated to permit bi-directional traffic flow.
+Connectivity between EC2 instances was verified using **EC2 Instance Connect**, replacing the need for manual SSH key handling.
+Connectivity tests, such as `ping -c 5` and SSH commands, confirmed successful traffic flow through the peering link.

+---
 ### Secure S3 Communication with VPC Endpoints

 To demonstrate secure S3 operations, a temporary access key was generated for tasks like listing buckets, viewing contents, and uploading a file.
 However, this project emphasizes that in real-world scenarios, **attaching an IAM role to the EC2 instance is a more secure and scalable approach**.